rahulzura/blog/content/posts/2020-01-06-mysql-in-ubuntu-and-debian-based-linux.md

 4. `SHOW DATABASES` - to see all the databases on the mysql server host:

-5. To see all the tables in a database:
-   i.
-Switch to a database: `USE <database-name>` ii. `SHOW TABLES;`
+5. To see all the tables in a database, switch to a database by `USE <database-name>` then `SHOW TABLES;`

-6. To see current database: `SELECT DATABASE();`
+6. To see current database - `SELECT DATABASE();`

-7. To see all the columns in a table: `DESCRIBE <table-name> or SHOW COLMUNS FROM <table-name>`
+7. To see all the columns in a table - `DESCRIBE <table-name> or SHOW COLMUNS FROM <table-name>`

-8. To check if mysql is running: `sudo systemctl status mysql or sudo service mysql status`
+8. To check if mysql is running - `sudo systemctl status mysql or sudo service mysql status`

-9. To stop mysql server: `sudo service mysql stop`
+9. To stop mysql server - `sudo service mysql stop`

-10. To start mysql server: `sudo service mysql start`
+10. To start mysql server - `sudo service mysql start`